j-/obvious/README.md

 ## Installing

-You can use `obvious` to notify you when `obvious`been has successfully installed.
+You can use `obvious` to notify you when `obvious` has been successfully installed.

 With [npm](http://npmjs.org/):